 You can also register to vote on campus by visiting the Office of the Dean of Students

-on the 4th floor of Kennesaw Hall.
-The Dean of Students, Dr. Michael L. Sanseviro,
+in the Carmichael Student Center, 2nd floor room 274.
+The Dean of Students, Dr. Michael

-also serves as Deputy Registrar for Cobb County Board of Elections and Registration
+L. Sanseviro, also serves as Deputy Registrar for Cobb County Board of Elections and

-and can certify voter registration and address change forms for students, employees,
+Registration and can certify voter registration and address change forms for students,

 Interested in helping with our efforts or sponsoring a voter registration drive on campus?
 Contact the Dean of Students at email@example.com.